BetaNYC/BoardStat/README.md

 # Change Log

+## BoardStat v0.6b - User experance tweeks and introducting new views
+For this edit, we've made a number of user experance tweeks and modifications.
+You can track these improvements via our [github issue cue](https://github.com/BetaNYC/BoardStat/issues/84).
+Many thanks to [Prathm Juneja](https://github.com/prathmj) for spending a few weeks with us idenitifying and making these improvments.

+#81 : Reordered first page
+#82: Reordered the top bar on every page
+#49: Added clear all buttons to the top bar
+#71: Added ability to select multiple addresses on Page 2
+#83: Recolored Page 4
+#77: Added the “Complaints Over Time” and “Compare Complaint Types” pages (to eventually replace “Service Requests by Year” and “Complaint Type by Month”)

 ## BoardStat v0.6a - THE BOROUGH EDITION!
  * NEW FEATURE - to support deployment to all five boroughs, we've consolidated individual community board views into a single borough view.
 Now, there are five dashboards.
 Next to the date selection field, you can select a board. if you want to look at a region, select more than one.
 Additionally, you can look at service request issues in parks by selecting their corresponding "board number."
  * **ALL DATA QUALITY ISSUES HAVE BEEN ADDRESSED BY NYC'S OPEN DATA TEAM.**